lblod/frontend-mow-registry/.changeset/social-dodos-stand.md

 "mow-registry": minor
 ---

-Add IRGN name to all the traffic signs
+Add Regulatory notation to all the traffic signs